Skip to content

 Switching back from PKV to GKV is very difficult.
 If you're under 55 and earned above the threshold, you generally cannot return unless your income drops below the threshold or you become employed in a role that requires public insurance.
 This is why we strongly recommend getting expert advice before switching to PKV — we help you understand all the long-term implications.

-The Jahresarbeitsentgeltgrenze (JaArE) for 2026 is €77,400 per year, or €6,450 per month.
+The Jahresarbeitsentgeltgrenze (JAEG) for 2026 is €77,400 per year, or €6,450 per month.
 Employees earning above this threshold can choose private insurance.
 Self-employed people are always eligible regardless of income.

 It depends.
 For young, healthy, single high-earners, PKV is often cheaper.
 For families or people with pre-existing conditions, GKV is usually more affordable.
 The critical difference: PKV costs increase with age, while GKV costs scale with income.
 What's cheaper at 30 may be far more expensive at 60.

 Health insurance is legally mandatory in Germany.
 If you're uninsured, a public insurer (Krankenkasse) must accept you — and they will charge you retroactively from the date you should have been insured, which can amount to thousands of euros.
-You also cannot complete your Anmeldung (registration), get a tax ID, or obtain a work visa without proof of insurance.
+Health insurance is required for employment, visa/residence permit processes, and university enrollment.